Fruit and Vegetables How To

 Trussty tomato variety

-Some common diseases include powdery mildew, Verticillium wilt and root knot nematode, Again, good air circulation is a must.
+Some common diseases include Grey Mould, powdery mildew and Verticillium wilt.
+Again, good air circulation is a must.

 There are some varieties that state they are disease resistant (for example, the ‘Trussty’ variety).
 These can be a good start for tomato growing beginners.